Tai chi: Italy

 M°Chang Dsu Yao (1918–1992) was the first Chinese Master to introduce Traditional Chinese martial arts to Italy.
 After a military career and teaching martial arts in Taiwan, he moved to Italy in 1975.
 There, he began teaching Tai Chi Chuan, that he had learned from Yang Chengfu, and Shaolin Kung Fu.
 His teachings attracted numerous students, among them Roberto Fassi, with whom he co-authored several martial arts publications.

 United Kingdom

 Norwegian Pytt Geddes was the first European to teach tai chi in Britain, holding classes at The Place in London in the early 1960s.
 She had first encountered tai chi in Shanghai in 1948, and studied with Choy Hok Pang and his son Choy Kam Man (who both also taught in the United States) while living in Hong Kong in the late 1950s.

 Yin and yang

+In Daoist philosophy motion cannot be manifested without inertia, in tai chi this is yin and yang.
+There must be a functionally unmoving aspect for there to be any manifestation of motion.
+In absence of a yin/yang demarcation (i.e when motion is completely unobstructed) 'wuji' (無極) is apparent, it is just as one cannot walk without a floor to push against.
+This absence of yin/yang separation is applied practically as 'double weightedness' (双重).
+This error is what practitioners train to remove in themselves by form and push hands practice and to exploit in their opponents when applied in martial contexts.